 “Socially Disadvantaged Farmers and Ranchers” play an increasingly important role in food & farming system

-Farmers of color have historically been subject to discriminatory practices in agriculture: from being denied land ownership in the early 19th and 20th centuries, to receiving less in government loans compared to their white counterparts.
-These historic civil rights struggles led to the codification of “Socially Disadvantaged Farmers and Ranchers” by the U.S. Department of Agriculture (USDA) in the 1990 Farm Bill in efforts to provide better outreach and assistance to these underserved farmers and ranchers.
+For years, farmers of color have been subject to discriminatory practices in agriculture: from being denied land ownership in the early 19th and 20th centuries, to receiving less in government loans compared to their white counterparts.
+These historic struggles have led to the codification of “Socially Disadvantaged Farmers and Ranchers” by the US Department of Agriculture (USDA) in the 1990 Farm Bill to provide better outreach and assistance to underserved farmers and ranchers.

-If AB 1348 passes, it will add the the federal definition of “Socially Disadvantaged Farmers and Ranchers” and “Socially Disadvantaged Group” — a group whose members have been subjected to racial, ethnic or gender prejudice because of their identity as members of a group without regard to their individual qualities — to the California Food and Agriculture Code.
-These groups include people who are African American, American Indian, Alaskan native, Hispanic, Asian-American, Native Hawaiian and Pacific Islander.
+AB 1348 will add the federal definition of “Socially Disadvantaged Farmers and Ranchers” and “Socially Disadvantaged Group” to the California Food and Agriculture Code: defined as a group whose members have been subjected to racial, ethnic, or gender prejudice because of their identity as members of a group without regard to their individual qualities.
+These groups include people who are African American, American Indian, Alaskan native, Hispanic, Asian-American, Native Hawaiian, and Pacific Islander.

-California is leading the nation in the growing diversity of its farmers and ranchers.
-Between 2007 and 2012, census data show that California has the largest increase of Asian-American farmers of any state with over 3,500 producers.
-And, today, California ranks third in the nation in concentration of Latina/o farmers.
+California leads the nation in the diversity of its farmers and ranchers.
+Between 2007 and 2012, census data show that California experienced the largest increase of Asian-American farmers of any state, with over 3,500 producers.
+Today, California ranks third in the nation in concentration of Latina/o farmers.
 While the number of California farms overall decreased by 3.9% from 2007 to 2012, the number of Latina/o-operated farms simultaneously increased by 8%.
 Twelve percent of all California farms were operated by 9,815 Latina/o farmers, while only 3% of farms nationwide were operated by Latinas/os.

-AB 1348 will also ensure farmers of color in our urban centers are not overlooked — another growing demographic of farmers crucial for providing food in places where fresh fruits and vegetables can be difficult to find.
+The new law will also ensure farmers of color in our urban centers are not overlooked—another growing demographic of farmers crucial in providing food in places where fresh fruits and vegetables can be difficult to find.